Learning about the stage, collaboration and life

 Every pupil in their first term at the school walks the stage in the annual Year 9 House Drama Festival that involves a wide range of styles and genres.

 All pupils have the opportunity to be involved with the major production in the Michaelmas term.
-Previous productions include A Chorus Line, A Christmas Carol, Evita, Godspell, Love You Because, Macbeth, In the Still of the Night and Twelfth Night.
+Previous productions include A Chorus Line, A Christmas Carol, Evita, Godspell, Love You Because, Macbeth, School of Rock, In the Still of the Night and Twelfth Night.

 The summer sees the Lower Sixth form bonding as they make an outdoor production come to life in the Dell Theatre in just ten days at the end of term.
 Usually about half the year group take part.
 Previous productions range from the comic to the absurd, from the intellectual to the downright silly.